-Wood, and in diplomatic fashion asked for something more than he knew he would get; namely, an unconditional permission to effect the necessary crossings.
-General Wood was heartly in favor of the railway, had noted the petitions from the municipalities, and was sincerely desirous of helping him; but the Foraker stone of helping him; but the Foraker ho concessions, but promised to give the matter his most serious consideration and see what he could do.
+Van Horne now approached General Wood, and in diplomatic fashion asked for something more than he knew he would get; namely, an unconditional permission to effect the necessary crossings.
+General Wood was heartly in favor of the railway, had noted the petitions from the municipalities, and was sincerely desirous of helping him; but the Foraker Act stood in the way.
+He could grant no concessions, but promised to give the matter his most serious consideration and see what he could do.
 Van Horne withdrew, and hastened to the Cuban who was General Wood's confidential adviser on such matters.
 He unfolded to him his idea of a revocable license, and intimated that if he and General Wood could devise nothing better, he was willing to continue construction on it.
 These tactics were successful.
 The Governor took counsel with his adviser and decided to grant the revocable license.